 Getting the baby room ready for a new baby is part of the fun of pregnancy.
 This list will help take the stress of what you really need for your change table:

-Baby oil/ moisturiser - there's nothing like a calming massage after a warm and cosy bath, both of you will live the ritual.
+- Baby oil/ Baby moisturiser - there's nothing like a calming massage after a warm and cosy bath, both of you will live the ritual.

-- Toy to distract- by the time your baby learns to roll over its going to want to do anything than stop and have a nappy change, unless you trick them to stay still for 5 seconds with a little (washable) toy.
+- A toy to distract- by the time your baby learns to roll over it's going to want to do anything than stop and have a nappy change unless you trick them to stay still for 5 seconds with a little (washable) toy.